David-Reset/Concrete-Structures-Constructability-Framework/README.md

 When submitting an entry, ask: *what design decision caused this issue?* That points you to the right dimension.

 Issues often touch more than one area even though each entry lives in a single dimension.
 Rather than duplicating an entry across dimensions, the framework links related entries together — so a designer reading one is pointed to the others worth considering, without the same issue being maintained in several places.
-See [Related entries](#related-entries-cross-references) below.
+These links are managed in the Data Manager (see the [Maintainer's Manual](manual/index.html)).

 ### Suggesting a new entry